 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
-The contents of client records vary depending on the unique needs of the person receiving services and the resultant information produced.
-The extent of documentation required for individual client records per service type depends on the location of the file, the type of service being provided, and the information necessary.
+The contents of client records vary depending on the being completed at the required frequency as indicated in the ISP for 8/2018.

 - According to the Live Outcome; Action Step

-"With assistance .... will choose a meal," is to
+"With assistance will choose a meal," is to

 be completed 1 time per week.
 Evidence

 found indicated it was not being completed at

 the required frequency as indicated in the ISP

 for 7/2018.

 - According to the Live Outcome; Action Step

-"With assistance ....will create a menu with the
+"With assistancewill create a menu with the

 meal he has chosen," is to be completed 1

 time per week.
 Evidence found indicated it

 was not being completed at the required

 frequency as indicated in the ISP for 7/2018.